Complete Guide to Planting Tomatoes (From Start to Finish)

 Hardening should take anywhere from seven to ten days.
 This transitional time should leave the plants ready for transplanting.

-- you are working an old, tired plot that has not received soil amendments regularly
+- you are working on an old, tired plot that has not received soil amendments regularly

 But if you have an established plot with good, light soil, you probably only need to mix your soil amendments with compost and spread them on top of the plot.

 Beyond the “use compost” dictum, most soils benefit from materials that add the three main nutrients plants need.
-One easy trio is blood meal (nitrogen), bone meal (phosphorus) and greensand (potassium).
+One easy trio is blood meal (nitrogen), bone meal (phosphorus), and K-Mag (potassium).

-Note: Bathe plants with a weak solution of compost tea before transplanting.
+Bathe plants with a weak solution of liquid kelp prior to transplanting.
 Dousing them with a super-strong, synthetic fertilizer can send them into some botanical version of shock, so go light.

 Handle plants gently when transplanting.
 Any bruising or damage will set them back or leave them vulnerable to viruses or pests.
 Be careful to keep leaves free of dirt, as many fungi and viruses live in soil.